-This training program is divided into four learning units called modules.
-Students must complete modules A through D starting with any module and continuing in any sequence until all four modules are completed.
-Modules A through D stand alone as units of study and are not dependent upon previous training.
-Upon successful completion of modules A through D, students participate in a 160-clock-hour externship.
+This training program is divided into five learning units called modules.
+Students must complete modules A through E starting with any module and continuing in any sequence until all five modules are completed.
+Modules A through E stand alone as units of study and are not dependent upon previous training.
+If students do not complete any portion of one of these modules, the entire module must be repeated.
+Upon successful completion of modules A through E, students participate in a 160-clock-hour externship or practicum.

-Completion of the Medical Insurance Billing/Coding Program is acknowledged by the awarding of a diploma.
+Completion of the Medical Insurance Billing/Coding Program I is acknowledged by the awarding of a diploma.